Veso-P/Travel-Blog/README.md

 Usage of Models:
 A. User Model consisting of email, password, token, and token expiration.
 B. Blog Model consisting of id, name, descriptoin, image source, date of cration, creator ID and array of comments.

+Usage of Interfaces:
+AuthResponseData interface is used for the FireBase response

+Usage of Animations:
+Simple animations are implemented in: the login process: if the login is unsuccessful, the background starts to blink red. the edit blog page: During editing a blog, the background changes from transparent to lightblue.

 Using of bcrypt for additional hasihg of the tokens.